msftrncs/PwshJSONtoPList/README.md

 Note:
 PowerShell doesn't seem to keep the JSON order as it processes objects.
 - this is corrected, `get-member -type NoteProperty` was reording based on property name.
-Now using pdobject.Properties.
+Now using psobject.Properties.

 HtmlEncode was used, so a variety of characters have been escaped.